Introduction

 One more thing; if the church gave us the Bible then isn’t the church superior to Scripture and standing in judgment on it?

 If the decision of the early church made a given book to be Scripture, then the church is superior to Scripture.
-If the early church recognized which books were Scripture and called them what they already were, then Scripture is superior to the church.
+If the church recognized which books were Scripture and called them what they already were, then Scripture is superior to the church.
 Imagine that someone might pick a diamond out of a pile of common stones.
 The person didn’t give the diamond its beauty; she simply recognized it as such.
 The church is not above Scripture but is the servant of Scripture.
-It is misleading to say that the Bible grew out of the ekklesia [church], not the ekklesia out of the Bible.”
+It is misleading to say that the Bible grew out of the church.
 Congar writes:

 It would then be wrong to see in the fixing of a Scriptural canon an event which would suppose, which would confirm, a superiority of the Church over Scripture.
 The Church did no more than recognize certain writings as apostolic and by the same token recognize them as regulating her faith and life.
 It was for her a matter of assuring and affirming her apostolic reference.
 (Tradition and Traditions 39.)